ysk24ok/ysk24ok.github.io/_posts/2021-09-02-difference_between_def_and_async_def_in_fastapi.md

 title: The difference between def and async def in FastAPI
 tags: [FastAPI]
 type: article
-description: I got curious about the difference between `def` and `async def` for path operations of FastAPI especially when the task is purely CPU-intensive and checked what's going on behind the scenes.
+description: I was curious about the difference between `def` and `async def` for path operations of FastAPI, especially when the task is purely CPU-intensive, and decided to check what's going on behind the scenes.
 ---

-I got curious about the difference between `def` and `async def` for path operations of [FastAPI](https://github.com/tiangolo/fastapi) especially when the task is purely CPU-intensive and checked what's going on behind the scenes.
+I was curious about the difference between `def` and `async def` for path operations of [FastAPI](https://github.com/tiangolo/fastapi), especially when the task is purely CPU-intensive, and decided to check what's going on behind the scenes.

 <!-- more -->